MadGamerHD/GTAScenesync/README.md

   * LOD sorting for better scene optimization.
   * Support for more sections of IDE/IPL files, once workflow and stability are fully addressed.

+---

+Note: Future updates will be rolled out gradually.
+As I continue to explore and better understand the IPL and IDE formats, new features and improvements will be added carefully to ensure stability and quality.